-Introduction If a person forcibly resists the lawful seizure of evidence from his/her body, officers may use reasonable force to carry out the search and seizure.
-Level of force Officers may use only that degree of force that is necessary to overcome the person's resistance and recover the evidence.
+If a person forcibly resists the lawful seizure of evidence from his/her body, officers may use reasonable force to carry out the search and seizure.

+Level of force

+Officers may use only that degree of force that is necessary to overcome the person's resistance and recover the evidence.
 Officers may not use unreasonable force to recover evidence.

-As a general rule, no bodily intrusion is permissible if the force necessary to do it would shock the conscience .
-Preventing a suspect from swallowing If officers have probable cause to believe there is evidence in a person's mouth, they may use reasonable force to remove it, or to prevent the person from swallowing it. swallowing evidence If only minimal force is necessary to remove an object, the warrantless search and seizure will no doubt be upheld.
-However, if the person refuses to open his mouth or tries to swallow the evidence, or it appears that he is about to swallow the evidence, a problem can arise.
-Officers are permitted to exert minimal pressure on the neck area to prevent swallowing.
-However, such pressure may not prevent breathing or substantially impair the flow of blood to the person's head.
-In other words, no "choke holds" may be used, because they are too dangerous.
+As a general rule, no bodily intrusion is permissible if the force necessary to do it would shock the conscience.

+Preventing a suspect from swallowing evidence

+If officers have probable cause to believe there is evidence in a person's mouth, they may use reasonable force to remove it, or to prevent the person from swallowing it.

+If the substance is life-threatening, and you are seeking to save a life rather than solely to prevent the destruction of evidence, the exigencies are greater and courts are more likely to approve whatever reasonable force was necessary to retrieve the object.

 NOTE: Officers should be fully aware of their own department policies and procedures in this area.

-Use of Force During Bodily Intrusion Searches and
+Use of Force During Bodily Intrusion Searches and Seizures, Continued

+Swallowed evidence

-Swallowed evidence If the person has swallowed the suspected evidence or contraband, peace officers have several options. • Detain the suspect under controlled conditions and wait until the evidence naturally passes through the suspect's system, or • If a doctor declares the suspect's life is in danger or the suspect is at risk for serious bodily injury then the suspect's stomach can be pumped or an emetic an be administered to induce vomiting, or • The suspect may give consent to a stomach pump or emetic but it should occur under the supervision of a doctor, or In all other circumstances it should be assumed that a search warrant would be required to pump a suspect's stomach or administer an emetic to induce vomiting for the recovery of evidence.
-Documentation The manner in which officers describe their conduct in incident or arrest reports may significantly affect the admissibility of any evidence recovered through the application of physical force.
-Officers must present enough information to show that their actions were necessary and that the amount of force was reasonable under the totality of the circumstances.
+If the person has swallowed the suspected evidence or contraband, peace officers have several options.

+- Detain the suspect under controlled conditions and wait until the evidence naturally passes through the suspect's system, or - If a doctor declares the suspect's life is in danger or the suspect is at risk for serious bodily injury then the suspect's stomach can be pumped or an emetic can be administered to induce vomiting, or - The suspect may give consent to a stomach pump or emetic but it should occur under the supervision of a doctor, or

+In all other circumstances it should be assumed that a search warrant would be required to pump a suspect's stomach or administer an emetic to induce vomiting for the recovery of evidence.